padre-lab-eu/pypads_jupyter_example/README.md

+# pypads_examples
+This repository includes a set of examples how to use pypads

-# pypads_jupyter_example
+# Running the notebook
-This repository shows an example how PyPads can be used with a jupyter notebook.
+- pip install jupyter
+- pip install padrepads
+- pip install scikit-learn
+- pip install matplotlib
+- Install curl package